Salary sacrifice for company shares and options

 John thinks Sarah would be perfect for the role and negotiates a deal so that she accepts a reduced salary sacrifice and receives a number of shares of similar value each year.
 This might be as she joins or after she has been with the company for a while.

-1. It is vital that any sacrifice of salary (or bonus) is done before the salary falls due and payable otherwise Sarah will be taxable as if she had received the cash.
 Employment law advice should be sought also in terms of any employment contract or waiver on this matter.

 Sarah might acquire the shares in various different ways.
 There might be a gift from John, an option granted by the company or an employee trust (perhaps under an Enterprise Management Incentive Scheme) or by a direct issue of shares.